 Aimée Israël-Pelletier in History and Culture of the Jews of Egypt In Modern Times, Publishers: Keness Hafakot – Israel, 2008.
 In cooperation with Herzl Institute, Haifa University, p.
 222.

 Posted on this site on Jan.
 4, 2013

-For studies published in French on Victor Teboul's work, please click HERE.
+For studies and articles published on Victor Teboul's work, please click HERE.